Profile image

 Administrative and Public Law

 Rabah has a track record of successful public law challenges.
-He is regularly instructed to challenge decisions made by law enforcement authorities, the Parole Board, the prison service, first instance courts, and other public bodies.
+He is regularly instructed to challenge decisions made by police forces, the security service, government departments, first instance courts, the prison service, the Parole Board, and other public bodies.

 Examples of recent cases include: